luau-lang/site/src/content/docs/reference/api.md

 * for G=150%, S should be in the interval [200%, 300%]
 * for G=125%, S should be in the interval [400%, 500%]

-Returns the previous value of the corresponding paramented (in KiB for step size).
+Returns the previous value of the corresponding parameter (in KiB for step size).

 ## Memory